As Russians advance on Kyiv, ordinary civilians heed calls to fight for Ukraine however they can

 Not all of the pushback is even violent.
 Ukrainians have been asked to donate blood and sign up to help carry out cyberattacks.
 On social media, Ukraine’s Defense Ministry and national police force have called on civilians to obscure markers on roads they said were left by Russian troops for navigation purposes.

-Accounts of exceptional bravery from Ukrainian soldiers have buoyed a nationalistic pride for many in the country.
-Zelensky has said that the defenders of Zmiinyi Island, or Snake Island, would be honored with the title “Hero of Ukraine,” the highest in the country, after battling to the last man.
+Accounts of exceptional bravery from Ukrainian soldiers have buoyed nationalistic pride for many in the country.
+Zelensky has said the defenders of Zmiinyi Island, or Snake Island, would be honored with the title “Hero of Ukraine,” the highest in the country, after battling to the last man.
 Audio files shared on social media appeared to show a small team of Ukrainian border guards being asked to lay down their weapons or die by a Russian warship.

 Their response?
 “Russian warship, go f--- yourself.”
 All were then killed.

-Government calls to make molotov cocktails tapped into a broader history of efforts to resists Moscow.
+Government calls to make molotov cocktails tapped into a broader history of efforts to resist Moscow.
 The weapons, usually glass bottles filled with a flammable liquid and a rag that is set alight before they are thrown like a grenade, were used to notorious effect in Finland after the Soviet invasion in 1939.
-They were named after Soviet foreign minister Vyacheslav Molotov.
+They were named after the Soviet foreign minister, Vyacheslav Molotov.

 “It is important that everyone be strong in spirit.
 This is our land.
-We won’t give up,” Ukraine’s deputy defense minister Ganna Malyar wrote in a Facebook post about the makeshift weapons.
+We won’t give up,” Ukrainian Deputy Defense Minister Hanna Malyar wrote in a Facebook post about the makeshift weapons.

 Crude homemade weapons are a last resort.
 In an interview with CNN on Friday, former Ukrainian president Petro Poroshenko proudly showed off his “short Kalashnikov,” used by his colleagues in the civilian defense force, but said that his group did not have enough weapons to take on more people.